 It’s summertime and the woods are calling!
 A walk in the forest or a camping trip with friends or family by the lake may seem like great getaways, but you need to be prepared before you go, because this time of year isn’t just a favorite for nature lovers.

 Insects love the heat of the summer sun, and just like flowers and trees, spring rains make them bloom overnight.
-While walking in the woods, ticks are one the most dangerous things you can be exposed to, yet most of us never see them coming.
+While you’re walking in the woods, ticks are one the most dangerous things you can be exposed to, yet most of us never see them coming.

 Here are five ways you can stay ahead of the tick menace this outdoor season!